News & Insights

 Learnex: exchange & innovate with startups

 VivaTech is also a time for dialogue and innovation.
-This year again, we organized a Learnex session to connect with startups and share those experiences with our Keolis innovation leads across regions.
+We organized a Learnex session to connect with startups and share those experiences with our Keolis innovation leads across regions.

 We were also pleased to welcome teams from Keolis networks along with our partners from the Public Transport Authorities, including Île-de-France Mobilités, Bordeaux Métropole, and the Greater Dole Urban Community.